TiddlyWiki/TiddlyWiki5/licenses/cla-entity.md

 "CLA" means Contributor License Agreement (this document).

 "Contribution" means any work of authorship that is Submitted by You to Us in which You own or assert ownership of the Copyright.
-If You do not own the Copyright in the entire work of authorship, please follow the instructions in [contributing.md](../contributing.md).
+If You do not own the Copyright in the entire work of authorship, please follow the instructions in `contributing.md`, which is in the root directory of the project repository.

 "Copyright" means all rights protecting works of authorship owned or controlled by You or Your Affiliates, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence including any extensions by You.